 Available Funds for Your Training

-Do not hesitate to apply for monetary assistance to help pay for your Continuing Education class(es).
-Click here to begin the process.
+Apply for assistance to help pay for your Continuing Education class(es).

 Sandhills Community College Foundation